andrew/ultimate-awesome/README.md

 - [awesome-model-compression-and-acceleration](https://github.com/sun254/awesome-model-compression-and-acceleration) - A list of awesome papers on deep model ompression and acceleration.
 - [AWESOME-Azure-Bicep](https://github.com/ElYusubov/AWESOME-Azure-Bicep) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Bicep - by @ElYusubov.
 - [awesome-websites](https://github.com/StanForever/awesome-websites) - A curated list of awesome websites.
+- [awesome-reinforcement-learning-lib](https://github.com/wwxFromTju/awesome-reinforcement-learning-lib) - GitHub's code repository is all you need.
 - [awesome-nlprojects](https://github.com/costezki/awesome-nlprojects) - List of projects related to Natural Language Processing (NLP) that make a geek smile for they exist.
 - [awesome-debrid](https://github.com/debridmediamanager/awesome-debrid) - 🆓 Download and stream in an instant.
 - [Awesome-LLM-Prompt-Optimization](https://github.com/jxzhangjhu/Awesome-LLM-Prompt-Optimization) - Awesome-LLM-Prompt-Optimization: a curated list of advanced prompt optimization and tuning methods in Large Language Models.